ucbdrive/bdd100k/format.md

             - y1: pixels
             - x2: pixels
             - y2: pixels
-        - segments: List of segments.
-Each segment is an array of 2D points with type (array) "L" means line and "C" means beizer curve.
+        - poly2d: Each segment is an array of 2D points with type (array) "L" means line and "C" means beizer curve.
+        - segments: List of poly2d.
 Some object segmentation may contain multiple regions